 Synder Sync consolidates transaction data from multiple sales channels into QuickBooks Online, QuickBooks Desktop, Xero, or Synder Books.

-Sales Analytics aggregates data from all sales channels and payment gateways, providing instant insights into product performance, customer behavior, and financial health indicators, such as total sales, average order value, and more.
+Synder Insights aggregates data from all sales channels and payment gateways, providing instant insights into the most important metrics of your ecommerce business (product performance, customer behavior, and financial health indicators, such as total sales, average order value, and more).
 Updates are provided hourly for real-time decision-making.

 Now, create your first Organization with Synder.

-At this point, you need to provide your business details in the form that opens, such as your business name, the country you’re operating in, and some other bits of information that’ll help set up your account correcty.
+At this point, you need to fill out your business details in the given form, such as your business name, the country you’re operating in, and some other bits of information that’ll help set up your account correctly.